 Will April Showers Bring May Flowers?

-Raindrops won’t be falling on heads (as often) in many parts of the U.S., with below normal precipitation expected in the Atlantic Corridor, Appalachians, and Intermountain regions, as well as in the Desert Southwest, Pacific Northwest, Pacific Southwest, and western Hawaii.
-Above normal rainfall is expected elsewhere.
+As a welcome reprieve from the weather of the last month of so, we’re predicting below normal precipitation in the Atlantic Corridor, Appalachians, and Intermountain regions, as well as in the Desert Southwest, Pacific Northwest, Pacific Southwest, and western Hawaii for the rest of spring.
+Normal to above-normal rainfall is expected elsewhere, but on the bright side, that could mean a season of bountiful blooms ahead!

-While heading to the beach in April may sound like a good idea, the God of Thunder may have other plans.
-The Almanac’s forecast calls for a chance of thunderstorms in popular vacation areas in the Southeast, Florida, and Pacific Southwest, including the beaches of California.
+While beachgoing weather may be on the mind for some in late spring, you may want to hold off on applying the sunscreen just yet.
+The Almanac’s forecast calls for a chance of thunderstorms in popular vacation areas in the Southeast, Florida, and Pacific Southwest, including the beaches of California, beginning in late April and continuing through May.

 Hawaii is often the perfect spring getaway, but not every day will be sunshine and rainbows.
 While some of the islands that make up the paradise state will experience below average rainfall, heavy thunderstorms are also expected, especially in the east.